AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/req.rst

 * The full set of core SC requirements apply to all the statements within exception handlers.

+The tool shall also produce correct Statement Coverage assessments for subprogram bodies consisting of a call to subprogram which may raise followed by simple scalar assignments which never raise, all protected by handlers which only performs scalar assignments that never raise.
+Statements never reached either because the outer subprogram isn't called or because the inner subprogram raised, shall be reported uncovered.

 .. rubric:: Testing Strategy

-We validate the requirements through a set of testcases that exercise implicit or explicit exceptions for purposes of control flow transfer.
+For local exceptions, we validate the requirements through a set of testcases that exercise implicit or explicit exceptions for purposes of control flow transfer.
 All the tescases follow a common pattern, involving:

 * Explicit ``raise`` statements, executed or not, followed by other statements or not